zakattack9/Lanakila-Meals-on-Wheels-Project/README.md

 - Stretch Goals
     - Stretch Goal 1
     - Stretch Goal 2

-## Key Findings
-Explain your hurdles throughout the project and how your team overcame them.
-Show how your project changed or scope changed throughout the development of your solution.

-## Skills Learned
-Explain what your team learned in developing this project.

 **Note: Include a short description in the repo description field when creating your team's repo, also include a link to your final prototype.**